archlord333/dotfiles/README.md

 ## Arch Process

 ### Neovim (Would be nice to script with something like Ansible?)
-1) `yay -Syy lua-language-server` (verify by typing lua-language-server to make sure it's on OS PATH) (verify NVIM understands with CMD "echo executable('lua-language-server')" results in 1 echoed)
+1) `yay -Syy lua-language-server fd ripgrep` (verify by typing lua-language-server to make sure it's on OS PATH) (verify NVIM understands with CMD "echo executable('lua-language-server')" results in 1 echoed)
 2)

 ## MacOS Process (Would be nice to script with something like Ansible?)

 ### Neovim
-1) `brew install lua-language server` (all good MIT License)
+1) `brew install lua-language-server fd ripgrep` (all good MIT License or Apache 2)
 2)

+### Notes
+- fd and ripgrep are for Nvim Telescope and are just faster Rust-written utilities.
+-